We have a protocol to make sure all dropped kerbs for vehicular property access are implemented as safely as possible.

 - a detailed sketch with dimensions of your proposed driveway and dropped kerb

-- if your property is rented, written permission from your private landlord, housing associations or The Gateshead Housing company where applicable
+- if your property is rented, written permission from your private landlord, housing association or Gateshead Council where applicable

 - evidence of planning permission if your property is on a classified (A, B or C) road